Hurricane Erin's massive waves threaten to isolate North Carolina's Outer Banks

 The isolation contributes to a sense of community.
 Gates has seen people band together countless times when their connection to the outside world is severed.
 And there is always the allure of getting to live someplace where others just get to visit.

 “There’s things everywhere.
-There’s earthquakes and lizards and floods.
-Looks at the poor people out in western North Carolina,” Gates said.
+There’s earthquakes and blizzards and floods.
+Look at the poor people out in western North Carolina,” Gates said.
 “There are so many things that can happen to you.
 I feel like you have to find the place that feels like home.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct a word in the final quote from “lizards” to “blizzards.”